ankiano/resource-naming-guide/docs/source/index.rst

 | A controlled vocabulary is similar to a fixed or closed dictionary that includes terms used in a particular domain.
 | It reduces the number of words used, minimizes synonymy and homonymy, eliminates undesirable associations, and retains a set of words with clearly defined meanings and rules for their use.

-| A controlled vocabulary is not merely a set of allowed words; it also includes their definitions and often determines the rules by which dictionary terms can be used and combined.
+| A controlled vocabulary is not only a set of allowed words; it also includes their definitions and often determines the rules by which dictionary terms can be used and combined.
-| Different domains may create specific controlled vocabularies for their needs, but it's essential for the vocabulary to be consistently used within that domain

 Context